Closed consultations

 We did

-We have reviewed and considered every piece of evidence we received, and used it where appropriate to inform our work as we develop our advice.
+We have reviewed and considered every piece of evidence we received, and used it where appropriate to inform our work as we developed our advice.

-We will be consulting on this mahi 8 April – 31 May 2024 and are seeking public feedback on:
+We consulted on this mahi in April–May 2024 and sought public feedback on:

 We asked